zrdzn/finance/README.md

 ### Vault Settings
 - Customize settings for each vault to suit your needs
+- Change vault name, currency and default transaction method
+- Delete vaults and all associated data

 ### Currency Conversion
 - View real exchange rates to display financial data in different currencies
+- Exchange rates are displayed based on currency set in vault settings

 ### Responsive Design
 - The application follows a mobile-first approach, ensuring full responsiveness and accessibility on all devices